frankframework/frankframework/FRANKDOC.md

 * A config child setter starting with the string `set` results in an XML element that can be added only once within its direct parent element.
 * A config child setter starting with the string `add` or the string `register` results in an XML element that is allowed to occur multiple times.

+Finally, the sequence of config child setters is important.
+We want that Frank developers include config children in a fixed sequence.
+This sequence is enforced in `FrankConfig-strict.xsd`.
+Frank developers thus see it if they violate the sequence during development.
+The sequence is not enforced in `FrankConfig-compatibility.xsd`, so configs with sequence violations can still be parsed.
+The prescribed sequence follows the sequence of the config child setters, putting inherited config child setters after declared config child setters.
+The sequence of the inherited config children is like the config child sequence for the parent class.

 ## Attributes

 The XML elements allowed in a Frank configuration can have attributes.
 An XML element is allowed to have an attribute if the Java class corresponding to the XML element has a setter method for the attribute, an attribute setter.
 A Java method is an attribute setter if it satisfies the following: